12 Best Dumbbell Oblique Exercises for a Stronger Core

 1. Stand with your feet shoulder-width apart.

-2. Hold a dumbbell with a neutral grip in your right hand with your arm hanging at your side.
+2. Hold a dumbbell with a neutral grip in your right hand and your arm at your side.

 3. You can place your free hand behind your head.